ezraroi/Human-AI-Collab/output/concepts.md

 PSB is the primary failure mode of the Third Intelligence because it breaks the Recursive Metabolic Loop by:
 - **Loss of embodied verification (Channel 1)** in identity-stakes work
 - **Alpha-Function under-engagement** (β → α conversion does not complete)
-- **Blocked materialization** (missing/weak owned-language Journal entries when durability is needed) and weakened possession/verification posture
+- Blocked materialization (**failure to produce verified, owned-language Journal entries through micro-verification during creation** when durability is needed) and weakened possession/verification posture
 - **Capacity (C) stagnation** across time

 **Critical distinction:** PSB is not “failure to think.”
 It is **thinking without metabolizing**.